|hope college > student activities & organizations > aed|

 The mission of the Society is to encourage and recognize excellence in premedical scholarship; to stimulate an appreciation of the importance of premedical education; to promote communication between medical and premedical students and educators; to provide a forum for students with common interests; and to use its resources to benefit health organizations, charities and the community.

 the preceding text was taken from the AED National Chapter Website

-The Hope College chapter of AED invites all students interested in a career in healthcare to attend our meetings and get involved.
+The Hope College Michigan Beta Chapter of AED invites all students interested in a career in healthcare to attend our meetings and get involved.
 We aim to provide a setting in which students with a passion for healthcare can get to know one another while listening to relevent speakers, volunteering in the community and supporting each other in our preparations for the future.

 Go to our new Face Book Page!